CMSgov/bcda-static-site/_pages/bcda-data/partially-adjudicated-claims-data.md

 - **<a href="https://www.hl7.org/fhir/claim.html" target="_blank" rel="noopener noreferrer">Claim</a>** – Information about the professional and institutional claims that providers submit for payment (including the services that enrollees receive)
 - **<a href="https://www.hl7.org/fhir/claimresponse.html" target="_blank" rel="noopener noreferrer">ClaimResponse</a>** – Information about a claim’s adjudication status and processing results

 Claim and ClaimResponse only provide access to Parts A and B Fee-for-Service claims data.
 They don’t include Part D (drug coverage) and Durable Medical Equipment (DME) claims.
-Review the [Partially Adjudicated Claims Data Dictionary {% include sprite.html icon="file_download" class="text-middle" %}]({{ '/assets/downloads/BCDA_Partially_Adjudicated_Data_Dictionary.xlsx' | relative_url }}) for a complete list and description of the data fields.
+Review the <a href="{{ '/assets/downloads/BCDA_Partially_Adjudicated_Data_Dictionary.xlsx' | relative_url }}" data-tealium="download">Partially Adjudicated Claims Data Dictionary {% include sprite.html icon="file_download" class="text-middle" %}</a> for a complete list and description of the data fields.

 ## Use cases